Drizin/DapperQueryBuilder/README.md

+# FAQ

-# FAQ (Beginner Level) - Why should I use parameterized queries when using plain Dapper?
+## Why should I use parameterized queries when using plain Dapper?

 The whole purpose of Dapper is to safely map our objects to the database (and to map database records back to our objects).
 If you build SQL statements by concatenating parameters into your statement it means that: